 There are many causes for the appearance of scratches on vinyl records, and they are often easily preventable if you develop and straightforward and methodical approach to how you treat your discs.

-The storage of your records is another key area to pay attention to, as incorrectly stored records often lead to scratched discs.
+The correct storage of your records is another key area to pay attention to, as incorrectly stored records often lead to scratched discs.
 One of the fundamentals of record collecting is that you don’t stack your records.
 Stacking records can warp and even crack them, but it can also lead to scratches as any surface dirt on the vinyl is easily turned into a point of friction which can lead to irreparable damage.

 Placing records on surfaces is also a sure-fire way to scratch them, as they will attract all manner of dirt which will then act as an accelerant for scratches and scuffs.